Splash Financial 2023 Review

 With Splash Financial, you can refinance your high-interest loans to potentially save thousands.
 In some cases, you could wind up trimming tens of thousands off of your total loan repayment.

 Each partner lender is able to set their own interest rates.
 The rates that you are offered will depend on personal factors like your creditworthiness and income.
-However, you can expect fixed-rate loans to start at 3.73% APR and variable rate loans to begin at 2.52% APR if refinancing through Splash (3.48% and 2.27% respectively, with 0.25% auto-pay discount).
+However, you can expect variable-rate loans to start at 4.59% (with autopay) to 9.24% APR (without autopay), and fixed-rate loans to begin at 4.47% (with autopay) to 9.24% APR (without autopay).

 When applying for a student loan refinance, you won’t need to worry about any additional fees.
 Splash Financial does not charge application or origination fees, and you won’t get penalized for paying off your loan early, either.